 What is the Michigan Statute of Limitations on Hospital Negligence Lawsuits?

 If you suspect you’ve been the victim of a medical malpractice injury, you may be wondering if it’s too late to pursue a case.
-Qualified hospital negligence lawyers can assess your case and see if it has exceeded the statute of limitations, or if it qualifies for an extended period under the law of discovery.
+Qualified hospital negligence lawyers can assess your case and see if it has exceeded the statute of limitations on Hospital Negligence Lawsuits, or if it qualifies for an extended period under the law of discovery.

-To file a claim against a healthcare provider or hospital for negligence, you should first approach a lawyer who can listen to your story and look over the details of your case, including medical records, to see if there is enough evidence to move forward.
+To file a claim against a healthcare provider, hospital or an independent contractor hired by a medical facility for negligence during your medical treatment, you should first approach a lawyer who can listen to your story and look over the details of your case, including medical records, to see if there is enough evidence to move forward.

 The three criteria of a claim of medical malpractice include: